BeckyArrowsmith/falcon-boilerplate/README.md

 Running Docker image: `$ docker run -it -p8000:8000 falcon-boilerplate`

 # Testing
-Make yourself a virtualenv:

-`$ virtualenv .venv`

-And run it:

-`$ source .venv/bin/activate`

-& install the requirements

 To see a simple chart in your cli:
 `$ pytest --cov=.`